What sets the Willamette Valley apart from the many

 other wine-producing regions of the world?

-Ready to start planning your Willamette Valley getaway?
-Whether you've booked your accomodations with us or are still deciding on the right home, we're here to assist with personalized recommendations and advice for establishing your perfect itinerary.
-Looking for some variety in your experiences?
-The valley offers much, much more than wine tasting!
-Below are some of our favorite activities that perfectly compliment a day of winery visits.
+- Ready to start planning your Willamette Valley getaway?
+Whether you've booked your accommodations with us or are still deciding on the right home, the Lifestyle Properties' team of local experts are here to assist with personalized recommendations and advice for creating your perfect itinerary.
+Below are some of our favorite activities to experience in Oregon Wine Country.

-- Dine at a world-class restaurant.
-Everyone knows that food and wine go hand-in-hand.
+- Everyone knows that food and wine go hand-in-hand.
 With that being said, it should come as no surprise that Oregon Wine Country is home to countless restaurants that rival the most elusive hot spots of a big city.
-Nationally recognized, award-winng spots are around every corner and there's an eatery to match every occasion and outing.
-From casual markets to multi-course establishments, the options continually grow for quality food crafted from locally-produced ingredients. http://willamettewines.com/plan-your-visit/where-to-eat/
+Nationally recognized, award-winning spots are around every corner and there's an eatery to match every occasion and outing.
+From casual markets to multi-course establishments, the options continually grow for quality food crafted from locally-produced ingredients.
+Wine Country Eateries

 - Spend a day experiencing Historic Downtown McMinnville.
-The recently-awarded "Best Mainstreet in Western America" is incredibly charming and has so much to offer - thirteen tasting rooms, three craft breweries, six fine dining options, numerous cafes and coffee shops, two chocolatiers, an organic grocery, and a bevy of fabulous boutiques.
-Seasonal events like the Thursday Farmers Market or the Saturday Art & Wine Walk make it easy to experience life as a local. http://www.downtownmcminnville.com/
+The recently awarded "Best Mainstreet in Western America" by Sunset magazine is incredibly charming and has so much to offer - a dozen tasting rooms, six craft breweries, six fine dining options, numerous cafes and coffee shops, two chocolatiers, an organic grocery, and a bevy of fabulous boutiques and galleries.
+Seasonal events like the Thursday Farmers Market or the Saturday Art & Wine Walk make it easy to experience life as a local. visitmcminnville.com

-- Take a horseback vineyard tour.
-Locally-operated Equestrian Wine Tours takes you on a two-hour tour through vineyards of the renowned Dundee Hills.
-Taste wine, enjoy a picnic lunch and experience sustainable agriculture up close and firsthand.
-Leave your car behind and venture on an equine adventure! http://www.equestrianwinetours.com/
+- Ever wanted to take a horseback riding tour through a vineyard?
+Well, you are in luck!
+Locally-operated Equestrian Wine Tours takes you on a two-hour tour through the vineyards of the renowned Dundee Hills.
+Taste wine, enjoy a picnic lunch, and experience sustainable agriculture up close and firsthand.
+Leave your car behind and venture on an equine adventure!

-- Float above wine country in a hot air balloon.
-Vista Balloon Adventures has years of experience giving guests a bird’s eye view of the valley.
-Offering sunrise balloon rides, participants can relax and enjoy breathtaking views, followed by a delicious champagne breakfast. http://vistaballoon.com/
+- Nothing could be more special than floating above wine country in a hot air balloon.
+Vista Balloon Adventures has years of experience giving guests a bird’s eye view of the bountiful Willamette and Yamhill Valleys, the mighty Willamette River, and the majestic Cascade Mountain Range.
+Offering sunrise balloon rides, participants can relax and enjoy breathtaking views.

-- Stand beneath the wings of the world’s largest airplane.
+- Stand beneath the wings of the world’s largest wooden airplane.
 The Evergreen Aviation & Space Museum is a world-class museum located in McMinnville.
-Home to Howard Hughes' Spruce Goose, an aircraft collection second only to the Smithsonian, a growing aerospace collection, an IMAX Theater, AND an indoor waterpark, visitors young and old are sure to be impressed by this expansive museum. http://evergreenmuseum.org/
+Home to Howard Hughes' Spruce Goose, this museum not only has an aircraft collection second only to the Smithsonian but a growing aerospace collection (complete with a Titan II rocket!), an IMAX Theater, AND an indoor waterpark!
+Visitors young and old are sure to be impressed by this expansive museum.

-- Go art gallery hopping.
-With such a scenic landscape as inspiration, the Willamette Valley is home to a thriving artist scene.
-Many talented painters, sculptors and photographers have their creations displayed at one of the several art galleries here in the area.
-Art Elements in Newberg and The Lawrence Gallery in McMinnville offer two impressive collections.
-You can even combine wine tasting and art at Trisaetum Winery - the only tasting room in the valley offering a beautiful collection of art made by their winemaker James Frey. http://traveloregon.com/see-do/attractions/art-galleries/
+- With such scenic landscapes as inspiration, the Willamette Valley is home to a thriving art scene.
+Many talented painters, sculptors, and photographers have their creations displayed at one of the several art galleries here in the area.
+Art Elements in Newberg and Currents Gallery in McMinnville offer two impressive collections.
+You can even combine wine tasting and art at Trisaetum Winery - the only tasting room in the valley offering a beautiful collection of art made by their owner/winemaker, James Frey.

 - Venture to the breathtaking Oregon Coast.
 A trip to Oregon is not complete without seeing the Pacific Ocean firsthand!
-The entire western border of the state is gorgeous shoreline, and from wine country it takes just over an hour to drive there and see it for yourself.
-Wide beaches, soaring cliffsides, ancient solidified lava flows, intriguing tidal pools... there is no place in the world like the Oregon Coast. http://visittheoregoncoast.com/
+The entire coastline of Oregon is publicly owned which preserves the natural beauty of its beaches, soaring cliffsides, ancient solidified lava flows, dark magical forests, and intriguing tidal pools.
+All Oregon beaches are dog-friendly, so bring your four-legged friend and spend the day exploring with the whole family.
+A little over an hour’s drive from wine country, come see for yourself ... there is no place in the world like the Oregon Coast. visittheoregoncoast.com